maxlcummins/ST95/README.md

 # ST95

-This wiki contains the scripts needed for reproducing analysis in a manuscript on 668 *E. coli* ST95.
+This wiki contains the scripts needed for reproducing analysis in a manuscript on 668 *E. coli* ST95 available [here](https://journals.asm.org/doi/10.1128/msystems.01212-21).

 # Installation